NigelEarle/AWS-CSA-Notes-2018/VPC/Exam tips/README.md

 - Think of a VPC as a logical data center in AWS
 - Consists of IGW(or Virtual Private Gateways), route tables, network access control lists (NACL), subnets, security groups
 - 1 subnet = 1 AZ
-- Security groups are Statful; NACLs are Stateless
+- Security groups are Stateful; NACLs are Stateless
   - Must open both inbound and outbound ports for NACLs
 - NO TRANSITIVE PEERING!!
 - Allowed 5 VPC's in each AWS Region by default